-Available every Wednesday between 9am and 3.30pm the Ante Natal Clinic is now covered by the Willow Team.
-They are a team of 6 midwives, who provide antenatal, intrapartum and post natal care.
-They can be contacted at the Willow Team office on 0191 213 8769
+Available every Thursday (from July 2021) between 9am and 3.30pm for the Ante Natal Clinic.
+The regular Midwife is called Eden, but the clinic is covered by the Walker Community Midwife Team.
+They provide antenatal, intrapartum and postnatal care.
+They can be contacted at the Walker Community Midwife Office on 0191 213 8810

 Health Visiting Team